jesshill/Onish_lab/protocols/CRISPR/SapTrap Assembly for CRISPR vectors (modified).md

 Resuspension volume (uL) for 100 uM = (amount duplex delivered (mol) * 10^6)/(100 * 10^-6)

-calculation example: for a duplex that I received 250 ng of, I find that I need to resuspend in 890 uL for 100 uM.
+<ins>calculation example:<ins> for a duplex that I received 250 ng of, I find that I need to resuspend in 890 uL for 100 uM.

 We’ll then take 0.5 uL of the 100 uM duplex solution, and dilute it with 999.5 uL ddH2O to reach a final [] of 50 nM.